 The credit approval process is a critical factor and commences with the mandatory credit risk rating of the borrower as a pre sanction exercise.
 The measurement of Credit Risk associated with the borrower evaluates indicative factors like; borrowers' financial position, cash flows, activity, current market trends, past trends, management capabilities, experience with associated business entities, nature of facilities etc. The credit sanctioning powers delegated to the various authorities based on internal risk rating categories of the borrower already put in place.
 In terms of the Ministry of Finance notifications, Bank has set up Credit Approval Committees at HO and circle levels.
-The credit sanctioning powers) are withdrawn and the committee approach for credit approval has been put in place.
+The credit sanctioning powers of all the sanctioning authorities at administrative units (i.e., besides branch powers) are withdrawn and the committee approach for credit approval has been put in place.
 The Bank has in place specialized branches viz.
 Centralized Processing Units (CPUs), Retail Asset Hubs (RAHs) and SME Sulabhs at select cities to ease credit dispensation turnaround time and ensure specialized attention.

-To enhance the control measures, a separate Credit Monitoring and Administration Wing is in place to undertake exclusive loan review ,monitoring problem accounts, credit audit ,etc. This ensures greater thrust on post sanction monitoring of loans and strengthen administering the various tools available under the Banks' policies on loan review mechanism.
+To enhance the control measures, a separate Credit Administration and Monitoring Wing is in place to undertake exclusive loan review, monitoring problem accounts, credit audit, etc. This ensures greater thrust on post sanction monitoring of loans and strengthen administering the various tools available under the Banks' policies on loan review mechanism.